Geology of New Mexico: Proterozoic

 The rocks are 70 percent plutons and 30 percent supracrustal formed between 1.765 and 1.4 billion years ago in the Proterozoic, based on uranium-lead dating.
 All of the rocks more than 1.65 billion years old show evidence of metamorphism ranging between greenschist and amphibolite grade on the sequence of metamorphic facies.
 An area in the Cimarron Range in the vicinity of Taos reached granulite facies.
 Geologists debate the extent of different terranes—sections of continental crust—that joined.
 Metavolcanic rocks in the Tusas Mountains may be among the oldest, which are intruded by 1.65 billion year old trondhjemite, but display more than one metamorphic fabric.
+Metasomatic 1.68 billion year old stratabound tourmalinites in the Tusas Mountains suggest a localized crustal boron sequestration event occurred during the Yavapai orogeny.

 Precambrian rocks formed volcanogenic polymetallic sulfides, rich in gold, silver and tungsten, kyanite, copper veins and pegmatite with beryllium, lithium, niobium, tantalum and mica.

 The region was tectonically quiescent until around 1400 Mya, when the poorly understood Picuris orogeny deformed and metamorphosed much of the crust of New Mexico.
 This event is recorded in the rock of the Trampas Group and in extensive batholiths intruded into the crust throughout the western United States, such as the Sandia Crest batholith.
 Following the Picuris orogeny, northern New Mexico was again tectonically quiet, while southern New Mexico experience some deformation associated with the Grenville orogeny.
 This is recorded in the Allamoore and Tumbledown Formations (about 1250 Mya) and the De Baca Group and Los Animas Formation (about 1200 Mya).
 Thereafter the region experienced steady erosion, which in some cases brought rock near the surface that had been buried as deep as 10 km.
 This beveled much of New Mexico almost completely flat, forming a peneplain.